grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics.md

 </CodeGroup>

-Running the preceding script outputs something like this:
+The preceding script outputs something like this:

 <CodeGroup labels={["output"]} lineNumbers={[false]}>